 ‘Pa Pa Pa Pa Paaa!’ or however you sing it!
 1968 marked the first broadcast of that famous YTV jingle along with the debut of the station’s chevron which would serve the station for well over 30 years

-Arguably the most loved YTV ident, dubbed ‘Liquid Gold’.
+Arguably the most loved YTV ident, dubbed ‘Liquid Gold’ was introduced in January 1987.
 A Yorkshire Chevron rises from a liquid gold plate to take its rightful place in the centre of the screen.
 It reportedly cost a small fortune to produce and yet it still only lasted for 3 years!

 21st Birthday (1989)